puzzle/ansible-training/content/en/docs/11/_index.en.md

   * check if the message matches exactly the string "webservers down" (Same as Task 5 above)
   * check if the message contains the string "ERROR"
 * If one of the criterias above are met, do two things:
   1. run the ansible shell module to print the string "WEBSERVER ISSUES, REMEDIATION IN PROGRESS." into the journald log.
-(The command to do so is "systemd-cat echo "WEBSERVER ISSUES, REMEDIATION IN PROGRESS.")
+(Use the command `systemd-cat echo "WEBSERVER ISSUES, REMEDIATION IN PROGRESS."`)
   2. run playbook `webservers.yml`
-* Start the rulebook `complex_rulebook.yml` and do the same test as in Task 4 and Task 6.
+* Start the rulebook `complex_rulebook.yml` and send the message "webservers down" to the webhook again.

 {{% details title="Solution Task 7" %}}